Storytelling at work: the 10 pitfalls6 February 2019 | Category: Blog

 3. The story is not compelling

 Everyone finds a story boring if it consists only of actions: and then, and then, and then.
 The key to an irresistible story is curiosity.
 Therefore, give them a problem, an issue, a struggle.
-People always want to know how that is solved.
+People always want to know how it is solved.
 How are you going to save that impossible project?
 Are you finally going to tell your CEO the truth?
-Do you dare to ask your people one more time to work overtime?
+Do you dare to ask your people to work overtime again?

-Don’t answer that question directly, but let the problem crackle on high heat until it almost burns.
+Don’t answer that question directly, but let the problem stay unsolved for a little while.
 Postpone the solution and, if possible, further enhance the problem.
 This technique can be found in the literature, soap operas, Donald Duck, Discovery broadcasts, just everywhere.

 4. Not making sense